Consider the module as a black box that has something to import and to export. In cases when you need to change import/export

 install() establishes OptionalGeneratorModule for the further automatic creation of Optional object.

-Then we just bind the String recipe and in the next line specify binding to construct an instance
+Then we just bind the String recipe and in the next line specify the binding to construct an instance

 for key Optional<String>.